Multispecies coalescent process: Gene tree-species tree congruence

 The phenomenon of hemiplasy is a natural extension of the basic idea underlying gene tree-species tree discordance.
 If we consider the distribution of some character that disagrees with the species tree it might reflect homoplasy (multiple independent origins of the character or a single origin followed by multiple losses) or it could reflect hemiplasy (a single origin of the trait that is associated with a gene tree that disagrees with the species tree).

 The phenomenon called incomplete lineage sorting (often abbreviated ILS in the scientific literatures) is linked to the phenomenon.
 If we examine the illustration of hemiplasy with using a rooted four-taxon tree (see image to the right) the lineage between the common ancestor of taxa A, B, and C and the common ancestor of taxa A and B must be polymorphic for the allele with the derived trait (e.g., a transposable element insertion) and the allele with the ancestral trait.
 The concept of incomplete lineage sorting ultimately reflects on persistence of polymorphisms across one or more speciation events.

 Mathematical description of the multispecies coalescent

 The probability density of the gene trees under the multispecies coalescent model is discussed along with its use for parameter estimation using multi-locus sequence data.

 Assumptions

 In the basic multispecies coalescent model, the species phylogeny is assumed to be known.
-Complete isolation after species divergence, with no migration, hybridization, or introgression is also assumed.
-We assume no recombination so that all the sites within the locus share the same gene tree (topology and coalescent times).
+Also, complete isolation after species divergence, with no migration, hybridization, or introgression is also assumed.
+Additionally, we assume no recombination so that all the sites within the locus share the same gene tree (topology and coalescent times).
 However, the basic model can be extended in different ways to accommodate migration or introgression, population size changes, recombination.